My “Rules” For Comic Scripting (article)- Cullen Bunn

 A Disaster: Someone fails to achieve their goal.

 A Reaction: There is a response to that failure.
 It could be a physical or emotional reaction from your character or it could be an event occurring.

 A Dilemma: A difficult choice must be made, often with no clear right answer.

 A Decision: A choice has been made by one or more characters.

 A Consequence: An (often bad) event occurs as the result of that choice.

-Now, you don’t have to go through all those steps in that order for every scene in your book.
+Now, you don’t have to go through all the above steps in that order for every scene in your book.
+I know I sure don’t.
 In fact, I encourage you NOT to do so for the sake of keeping your story unpredictable.
-These are simply the elements that I think are common to most scenes.
-It’s up to you to decide when and where they should be applied in your story.
+These are simply the elements that are common to most scenes.
+It’s up to you to decide when and where, but most importantly “if”, they should be applied to a scene.

 Table of Contents